-- decisions affecting an employee who is a relative or with whom they are involved in a personal or business relationship. - (c) Field Training Officers (FTOs) should not be assigned to train relatives.
+- (c) Field Training Officers (FTOs) should not be assigned to train relatives.
 FTOs and other trainers are prohibited from entering into or maintaining personal or business relationships with any employee they are assigned to train until such time as the training has been successfully completed and the employee is off probation. - (d) To avoid actual or perceived conflicts of interest, members of this department shall refrain from developing or maintaining personal or business relationships with victims, witnesses or other involved individuals during the course of, or as a direct result of, any official contact.